srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   <figcaption>Hash recalculation may lead to traffic switchover</figcaption>
 </figure>

 SR Linux provides a way to minimize the number of flows that are moved when the size of the ECMP set changes.
-This feature is called **Resilient Hashing**.
+This feature is called **Resilient Hashing**[^2].
 When a next-hop is removed only flows that were previously hashed to that next-hop are moved.

 To configure resilient hashing, you have to provide the prefix and two parameters: